5 Common Mistakes When Ordering HOA Documents (and How to Avoid Them)

 Mistakes That Cost Time and Money

-These five mistakes happen in title companies and escrow offices every day.
-If you fix even one of them, you'll close faster.
+These five mistakes happen in title offices and escrow shops every single day.
+Fix even one and your closings get faster.

 Mistake #1: Ordering Too Late

-What happens: The closer opens a file, spends the first week on title search and lender coordination, and gets around to ordering HOA documents on day 7 or 10.
+What happens: The closer opens a file, spends the first week chasing title search and lender stuff, and finally gets around to ordering HOA documents on day 7 or 10.
 The management company takes the full 10 business days.
-The documents arrive on day 22 of a 30-day closing.
+Documents land on day 22 of a 30-day closing.

 Why it happens: HOA documents feel like a "later" task.
 Title search feels urgent.
 Lender requests feel urgent.
-The HOA order gets pushed to the bottom of the to-do list because it seems simple.
+The HOA order slides to the bottom of the list because it looks simple.

-How to fix it: Make HOA document ordering the first task on every HOA property file.
+How to fix it: Make HOA document ordering the first thing you do on every HOA property file.
 Before title search.
 Before lender communication.
 Before anything.

-Create a process rule: within 24 hours of opening a file, confirm HOA status and place the document order.
-If you don't know the management company yet, finding them becomes the priority.
+Build a hard rule: within 24 hours of opening a file, confirm HOA status and place the order.
+If you don't know the management company yet, finding them becomes priority one.

-The reason this works is math.
+This is just math.
 On a 30-day closing, ordering on day 1 gives you a 14-day buffer after a 10-business-day delivery.
-Ordering on day 7 gives you an 8-day buffer.
-Ordering on day 10 gives you a 4-day buffer.
-Buffers matter because problems always surface at the worst possible time.
+Order on day 7, you get 8 days.
+Day 10, you get 4.
+Problems always surface at the worst possible time, so that extra margin is the only thing standing between you and a blown closing date.

 Mistake #2: Missing the Master Association

-What happens: A closer orders documents from the sub-association (the neighborhood HOA) but misses the master association (the community-wide organization).
-The closing proceeds with incomplete information.
-Later, unpaid master association assessments surface as a lien on the property.
+What happens: A closer orders documents from the sub-association (the neighborhood HOA) but completely misses the master association (the community-wide organization).
+The closing moves forward with incomplete information.
+Later, unpaid master association assessments show up as a lien on the property.

-Why it happens: The listing doesn't mention the master association.
-The title commitment references the declaration for the sub-association but not the master.
-The management company only provides documents for the association requested.
+Why it happens: The listing doesn't mention the master.
+The title commitment references the sub-association's declaration but not the master.
+The management company only sends documents for the association you asked about.
+Nobody volunteers the rest.

 How to fix it: Always ask: "Is there a master association?"

-- •Reading the sub-association's CC&Rs — they often reference the master declaration
+- •Reading the sub-association's CC&Rs, which often reference the master declaration

 - •Reviewing the title commitment for multiple covenant references